Physical Side Effects of Cancer

 Hypothyroidism: Radiation therapy can cause your thyroid gland to produce too little thyroid hormone.
 Effects can include constipation, dry skin, temperature sensitivity and weight gain.
 Medication can help.

 Incontinence: Newer surgical techniques have made this less likely, but urine leakage can be a problem if you had your prostate or bladder removed because of cancer.
-Treatment options include exercises, behavior management, medication and, in some cases, surgery.
+Treatment may include exercises, behavior management, medication, and in some cases, surgery.

 Infertility: Some types of radiation and chemotherapy can damage your ability to have children.
 We can recommend fertility services before treatment to increase your options.

 Learning and memory problems: Chemotherapy can cause trouble with memory, concentration or finding the right word, a condition often called "chemo brain."
 Our rehabilitation services can help.

 Loss of appetite: Cancer treatments can make food less appealing and can cause nausea and vomiting.
 It's important to talk with your provider before you're dehydrated or severely underweight.
 Our cancer dietitians can also help.

 Lung issues: Chemotherapy or chest radiation therapy can damage the lungs.
 Oxygen therapy, weight loss, exercise, medication and stopping smoking might be recommended.

 Lymphedema: This is a serious condition where an arm or leg swells up with fluid, causing discomfort and pain.
 Learn more about our options to treat lymphedema.